XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 we'll start out by exploring the murky history of encoding standards for digital text, and then go into some detail about how the Arabic and Brahmic alphabets are structured.
-Afterwards, we will discuss the problems those writing systems pose in the PDF standard, the solutions provided to these problems by iText 7's add-on pdfCalligraph, and of course also a hands-on user guide.
+Afterwards, we will discuss the problems those writing systems pose in the PDF standard, the solutions provided to these problems by iText 7's add-on pdfCalligraph, and, of course, a hands-on user guide as well.

 # Technical overview

-We will not be sharing revolutionary insights in this section, so if you are comfortable with your knowledge about character encodings, the Arabic alphabet, and/or the Brahmic scripts, you can feel free to skip those sections.
+We will not be sharing revolutionary insights in this section, so if you are comfortable with your knowledge about character encodings, the Arabic alphabet, and/or the Brahmic scripts, you can feel free to skip these sections.

 ## A bit of encoding history

-In order to represent textual data in a digital way, it is necessary to store its constituents in a certain, binary compatible way.
+For digital representation of textual data, it is necessary to store its constituents in a binary compatible way.
 Several systems were devised for representing data in a binary format even long before the digital revolution, the best known of which are Morse code and Braille writing.
-At the dawn of the computer age, computer manufacturers took inspiration from this principle to use encodings that have generally consisted of a fixed number of bits.
+At the dawn of the computer age, computer manufacturers took inspiration from these systems to use encodings that have generally consisted of a fixed number of bits.

 The most prominent of these early encoding systems is ASCII,